Wix vs Shopify — Which is Better?

 You can also provide real time shipping quotes to your customers, where your online store connects to a postal service and displays a ‘live’ shipping price for your item.

-Wix provides real-time carrier shipping quotes via USPS in the USA, and via Correios in Brazil.
-Real-time shipping quotes from other suppliers will involve additional costs — and you’ll need to connect the paid-for service ShipStation (or a similar app) to facilitate this.
+Wix provides real-time carrier shipping quotes via USPS in the USA; real-time shipping quotes from other suppliers will involve additional costs — and you’ll need to connect the paid-for service ShipStation (or a similar app) to facilitate them.

 Shopify’s built-in real-time shipping tool, “Shopify Shipping,” caters for more countries — United States, Canada, France, Australia, Italy, Spain and the United Kingdom — and postal services (see table below for details).